ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==18 - 23:19== Chai's stomach hurt the entire day.
 But we played 99 Nights on ROBLOX for hours.
 I got my money today, my dad got his money, too.
 Chai and I fooled around a bit.
 Mom and I went to the groceries and bought KFC with my younger brother.
 I did my interview today with a woman named Valerie, it went well.

 ==19 - 22:27== I worked on the Digital Artist (Tik Tok/Instagram) test video for the entire day.
 I bought food for Chai and I (shawarma and fries) as well as her medicine.
 Someonen is trying to commission me on Tumblr but I'm not sure if it's a scam.

+==20 - 21:55== It's Chai and I's anniversary.
+Nothing much happened but my love for her is still overflowing.
+She's still sick and I still took care of her.
+We slept a lot and played 99 Nights on ROBLOX.